zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

 *Steps to create a private connection to Essbase:*

-1. In Excel, select the Smart View ribbon, and then click Panel.
+1. In Excel, select the Smart View ribbon, and then click **Panel**.

 2. On the Smart View Panel, select the Private Connections from the list.